vishal-m25/Obsidian/Learnings/java/java.md

 ### Immutable collections
 - Initially ==**`Collections.unModifiableList(list)`**== and similarly for map and set can be used to create an immutable collection. (java 1.2)
-- But this such create a immutable view of the original collection, so whenever there is a change made in the original collection then it will be reflected in the view as well.
+- But this creates an immutable view of the original collection, so whenever there is a change made in the original collection then it will be reflected in the view as well.
 - So they introduced factory methods ==**`.of()`**== in java 9.
 - Since that method needed to be initialized with elements as parameters, it became hard to create for an existing collection.
 - So ==**`copyOf()`**== method was introduced in java 10 which created a copy of the list as immutable and returned it.